I am standing at the window

 The sooner you glimpse your Self,

-the more immediate you become -
+the more immediate you become,

-become intimate with your own mortality.
+with your own spirit-giving-life-long mortal-human-journey.

 The breath of your own precious immortality,